 There are three textbooks for the class, and copies have been available at the Student Union bookstore.
 If they run out, they should be back in stock soon.
+There is also a book that is optional reading, not required (an academic classic).

-David Lowery and Holly Brasher, Organized Interests and American Government, McGraw-Hill Anthony J. Nownes, Total Lobbying: What Lobbyists Want (and How They Try to Get it), Cambridge University Press Christopher Bosso, Environment, Inc.: From Grassroots to Beltway, University Press of Kansas e-Mail: amcfarla @ uic.edu Office Hours, 11-12 AM, 1123 BSB Office phone, 312-413-3776
+Anthony J. Nownes, Total Lobbying: What Lobbyists Want (and How They Try to Get it), Cambridge University Press Christopher Bosso, Environment, Inc.: From Grassroots to Beltway, University Press of Kansas Mark J. Rozell, Clyde Wilcox, and Michael M. Franz, Interest Groups in American Campaigns, 3rd edition, Oxford University Press e-mail: amcfarla @ uic.edu Office Hours, 1200-200 P.M.
+Tuesday, 1123 BSB Office phone, 312-413-3776